 Like xylitol, erythritol is a sugar alcohol that functions in much the same way as refined white sugar.
 You can purchase erythritol in a large-crystal form that you can use in place of regular white refined sugar, or in the powdered form that resembles powdered sugar.
 It is calorie-free and is like xylitol in that it is derived from plants.
 There is research showing that erythritol can also provide antioxidant benefits in addition to having no calories.

-Powdered erythritol is not quite as sweet as powdered sugar, so you will need to use more to get the same degree of sweetness.
-Erythritol is 70 percent as sweet as refined sugar, which means that 30 percent more should be a 1:1 substitute.
+Powdered erythritol is not quite as sweet as powdered sugar, so you will need to use more to get the same sweetness.
+Erythritol is 70 percent as sweet as refined sugar, meaning 30 percent more should be a 1:1 substitute.

 Stevia is another plant-based sugar substitute.
 It is 300 times sweeter than sugar, which means that you would use much less of it to achieve the degree of sweetness you would get with powdered sugar.
 Because you are using so much less of it, it cannot provide the same structural support for baked goods and frostings even though it is sweeter.
 It is best to use it in combination with something like erythritol that is not quite as sweet as sugar, but that can simulate the physical properties of sugar crystals.